 In the San Francisco Bay Area, a study by the Metropolitan Transportation Commission found that when people both live and work within a half a mile of a transit station, they are ten times more likely to take transit.

 The Bay Area region includes 101 cities, nine counties, and more than 7 million residents, and is expected to grow to 9.3 million residents by 2040.

-A number of agencies are involved in transportation and land use planning in the Bay Area, and joined together, along with non-profit organizations and other stakeholders, to work on the Sustainable Communities Strategy.
-Ultimately, the Metropolitan Transportation Commission, in conjunction with the Association of Bay Area Governments, is responsible for developing the SCS, called Plan Bay Area.
+A number of agencies are involved in transportation and land use planning in the Bay Area; they joined together, along with non-profit organizations and other stakeholders, to work on the Sustainable Communities Strategy.
+Ultimately, the Metropolitan Transportation Commission, with the Association of Bay Area Governments, is responsible for developing the SCS, called Plan Bay Area.

 SB 375 Greenhouse Gas Emissions Reduction Targets:

 – 2020: 7% per capita reduction from 2005 level

 – 2035: 15% per capita reduction from 2005 level

 For a full review of "leading practices," or best practices so far in Sustainable Communities Strategies from regions around the state, download our Leading The Way report.
 Here are a few from the Bay Area:

 Plan Bay Area is unique in directing 100% of new growth within the existing urban footprint, so all growth occurs as infill development or within established urban growth boundaries.